 - They impose as minimal a restriction as possible on your child’s free expression.2

 Example: A Las Vegas middle school’s dress code bans the wearing of shirts that show the midriff.
-The ban is most likely legal since it is gender neutral and advances the school’s policy of preventing sexual assault and harassment.
+The ban is most likely legal since it is gender-neutral and advances the institution’s policy of preventing sexual assault and harassment.

 Schools may also not require your children to engage in or promote speech they or you find offensive.
-For example, Nevada schools may not require your child to:
+For example, your child is not required to:

 - Wear a uniform containing a school motto.3